Skip to main content

 • exercise regularly

-• eat a healthy, balanced diet – you may find that eating frequent smaller meals (every 2-3 hours) suits you better than eating 3 larger meals a day
+• eat a healthy, balanced diet – you may find eating frequent smaller meals every 2 to 3 hours better

 • try reducing your stress by doing yoga or meditation